daghovland/DagSemTools/README.md

 A very incomplete collection of tools for using Rdf, Owl and semantic technology in dotnet.

 Currently it includes a Turtle parser, OWL Manchester syntax parser, a datalog engine over Rdf, a reasoner for acyclic ALC ontologies (imported from Manchester), stratifiable datalog programs (over the imported Turtle), and OWL 2 RL reasoning over the imported Rdf.
-Sparql is not supported, but single triple-pattern queries over the data are possible.
+Sparql with simple selects over basic graph patterns is supported.

 ## Supported language
 * OWL 2 Manchester Syntax.
 Only the OWL 2 DL subset is supported.
 Especially, axioms on annotations are not allowed (even though the manchester syntax allows them).